 Albert had been given the important job of counting heads on Wednesday evenings when we ran our children's program, and Jeanette was helping pretty regularly in the nursery.
 It was also on a Wednesday evening in early December that we would see them for the last time.
 As they headed out the church door for home that night, Albert turned to Larry and told him how glad he was that he took the time to pick him up on the road that day.

 It was sometime afterwards that Larry sat down with the man who would spend the rest of his life in prison for their murders.
 He had asked for the preacher to come, wanting in some way to explain how an ordinary day had turned so tragic.
 Ironically, Albert had considered him to be one of his closest friends.
 But it was a female companion, also a so-called friend, who suddenly snapped and pulled the trigger, killing Joey first and then his parents.
 I can't imagine the shock, then the unimaginable horror of that moment when Albert and Jeanette heard the blast and saw their son fall to the ground.
-He was, after all, everything to them.
-It was his being that gave them both purpose.
+He was everything to them, his being that gave them both purpose.
 So as horrible as those next moments were, when those final shots rang through the air, I do believe that God was showing mercy to Albert and Jeanette.

 There was a memorial service for the three of them and the church was packed.
 I think they would have been surprised but pleased to see how many people had come to pay their respects.
 I was in Herrickville a couple of months ago and passed the place where their home used to sit.
 All traces of the house are gone, nothing there to remind us that a very simple man and his family died on that bit of ground almost thirty years ago.